gothinkster/realworld/README.md

 ### Wait, I can use _any_ frontend with _any_ backend?

-Yup.
-All backends adhere to the same API spec for endpoints that the frontends to talk to.
+Yup!
+All of our frontends & backends adhere to the same API spec which ensures they can be completely mixed & matched.

 ### What frontends and backends do you currently support?